robfatland/nexus/git/index.md

 format -- directly on GitHub by using the pencil icon at the upper right to go into a text editor mode.

+A note on data: At this time (2025) there is about a 100MB limit on repo size.
+Linking data to a project is one of the advanced topics.
+The basic take is: Limit the repo size by carefully controlling the amount of "built in" data.

 More involved scenarios for content development follow: Suppose I am collaborating with a team.
 Suppose the repository is automatically being published as a documentation website using GitHub *pages*; and so on.
 Well initially let us stay with "GitHub as safe copy with version control" and if a truck runs over my laptop